Axel Oxenstierna: Opinions

-Opinions about Oxenstierna
+Reception

 Dutch jurist and philosopher Hugo Grotius considered Oxenstierna "the greatest man of the century".
 French Cardinal Richelieu called him "an inexhaustible source of fine advice", while Richelieu's successor, Cardinal Mazarin, said that if all ministers of Europe were on the same ship, the helm would be handed to Oxenstierna.
 Pope Urban VIII claimed that Oxenstierna was one of the most excellent men the world had seen.

 Quotation

 An nescis, mi fili, quantilla prudentia mundus regatur?
 "Do you not know, my son, with how very little wisdom the world is governed?"

 — In a letter to his son Johan written in 1648.

 Although attributed to Oxenstierna, the pope Julius III (1487-1555) is regarded to have been the first recorded author.
 Cardinal Richelieu has also been attributed to have been the author.
-This is probably the most famous Swedish quotation in the English-speaking world.
+This is probably the most famous Latin quotation of a Swede in the English-speaking world.
 The words were intended to encourage his son, a delegate to the negotiations that would lead to the Peace of Westphalia, who worried about his ability to hold his own amidst experienced and eminent statesmen and diplomats.

-Fictional portrayals
+In fiction

 Film and TV

 Oxenstierna has been portrayed on the stage and on the screen several times, mainly due to his role as mentor and guardian to the enigmatic Queen Christina.
 He was played by Lewis Stone in Rouben Mamoulian's 1933 Hollywood movie Queen Christina, with Greta Garbo as the female lead role, by Cyril Cusack in Anthony Harvey's The Abdication (1974) and by Michael Nyqvist in Mika Kaurismäki's The Girl King (2015).

 On stage

-Samuel Ahlgren (1764–1816) played Oxenstierna in Drottning Kristina (1790), by the King Gustav III of Sweden who was an active playwright.
+Samuel Ahlgren played Oxenstierna in Drottning Kristina (1790), by the King Gustav III of Sweden who was an active playwright.

 In August Strindberg's 1901 play Kristina, Oxenstierna is portrayed as a cold realist criticising Christina's extravagant lifestyle and her gifts to favourites.

 The bass part of Oxenstierna was first performed by Giovanni Carlo Casanova in Jacopo Foroni's 1849 opera Cristina, regina di Svezia.